Bonnemine-dev/CandidateMaterials/README.md

 _What work have you found most technically challenging in your career and why?_

 > During my studies, I faced the challenge of programming an electronic device comprising a microcontroller and three different sensors.
-The major challenge lay in optimizing the program, which was initially too complex for the microcontroller's capabilities.
-Determined to integrate all the planned functionalities, I had to optimize resource usage and memory management.
-This led me to delve into complex technical documentation and to deeply understand the microcontroller's specifics.
+The major challenge lays in optimizing the program, which was initially too complex for the microcontroller's capabilities.
+I wanted to integrate all the planned functionalities so I had to optimize resource usage and memory management, For example, I optimised the system's functionality by making it run only when needed, with a defined number of cores and memory space allocated in advance.
+I defined these two elements after running tests and using a profiler.
+Thanks to this optimisation, I was able to run the code on the programming board without any slowdowns or crashes.
+This led me to delve into complex technical documentation to further understand the microcontroller's internals.
 I also learned to use debugging tools to diagnose issues in my program and profiling tools to identify performance bottlenecks.
-I had to be rigorous in adhering to strict technical constraints and curious in mastering new tools to solve unprecedented problems.
+I had to be rigorous in adhering to strict technical constraints and adopting new tools to solve problems that I had never encountered before.
 Despite facing significant complexity, I found solutions to achieve my goals without compromising the original vision.

 _What work have you done that you were particularly proud of and why?_

-> SmartCampus is an innovative project designed by my university institute, aimed at managing the ambiance within classroom spaces of our building.
+> SmartCampus is an innovative project that I worked on for my university course, aimed at managing the environment in the classrooms of our building.
 Data acquisition systems have been installed in each room to measure temperature, humidity, and CO2 levels.
-This information is transmitted via an HTTP POST request to a REST API, which records it in a database.
+This information is transmitted via an HTTP POST request to a REST API, which records it into a database.
 A web application then allows real-time visualization of this data and offers personalized recommendations to room users, based on the collected measurements.
 For example, if the temperature exceeds a certain threshold, the application suggests opening windows for ventilation.
 A designated administrator can monitor this information through a dashboard, displaying data in the form of tables and graphs, enabling efficient management of the ambiance in each room.

+> I am particularly proud of what I achieved with this project.
+I had never integrated both frontend and backend systems before.
+I found that my experience working in C/C++ meant that the controller integration was completed rapidly.
+I enjoyed working on Symfony to develop the frontend as I had to use a different mindset when coding compared to when I use C/C++.

 _When have you been happiest in your professional career and why?_

-> I am happiest when I am working on projects that I am passionate about.
-A project that appeals to me is one that is useful, either by improving a company's performance or by contributing to the improvement of people's daily lives.
-Recently, I have found great satisfaction in my work because I had the opportunity to focus on an aspect that particularly interests me, and I was able to learn new things independently.
+> Although I am still a student, I have been happiest when I am working on projects that work on low level components such as microcontrollers.
+I have been using Arduino for around 5 years and I have developed many different components as a hobby.
+This led me to work on more higher level software such as video games and the opportunity to explore other languages such as Python and Symfony.

 _When have you been unhappiest in your professional career and why?_

 > Sometimes, especially at the beginning of the semester, I find some classes boring.
 This sense of boredom mainly stems from the fact that, although theoretical courses are important, they fail to capture my attention.
 I am someone who needs practical experiences.
 Experimenting and learning by doing are the aspects of the learning process that I prefer.
 Therefore, I feel less motivated when the courses offer few practical opportunities.
+However I do understand the importance of acquiring strong theortical foundations and therefore I apply myself to overcome the fact that I do not always enjoy those courses.

 _Regarding CleverCloud's values, is there any that you oppose?_

-> No, I share the values of CleverCloud.
+> I believe the values described are essential for a meaningful work ethic.

 _For a pair of CleverCloud's values, describe a time in which the two values came into tension for you or your work, and how you resolved it._